This is the Flood Mitigation Assistance Grant Program (FMA) homepage. The purpose of this page is to provide general information on the FMA program.

 - Local communities

-Please contact your State Hazard Mitigation Officer, or federally-recognized tribal/local government official to obtain information on the FMA application process.
+Please contact your State Hazard Mitigation Officer, or federally-recognized tribal/local government official to obtain detailed information on the FMA application process.